 What is workplace diversity?

-While not entirely comprehensive, these broad categories that define workplace diversity can help identify gaps that exist within an organization.
+While not entirely comprehensive, these broad categories of diverse groups can help identify gaps that exist within an organization.
 They also provide an opportunity to establish metrics and set goals for increasing diversity in the workplace.

 What is workplace equity?

 Equality and equity are two distinct concepts, although they’re often used interchangeably.
 Where equality gives everyone access to the same opportunities, equity in the workplace means that access to opportunities is proportional to each person’s needs.
 This ensures that the opportunity is equally advantageous to everybody, because it’s offered in a way that takes diversity into account.
 In other words, equity will eliminate barriers and level the playing field by giving each person the right kind of support.

 What is workplace inclusion?

 Through social norms and behaviors, a culture of workplace inclusion ensures all employees are given equal opportunity – and feel welcome – to participate and contribute.

-“You can’t have true inclusion without diversity,” said Judith Williams, Global Head of People Sustainability & Chief Diversity and Inclusion Officer at SAP.
+“You can’t have true inclusion without diversity,” says Judith Williams, Global Head of People Sustainability & Chief Diversity and Inclusion Officer at SAP.
 “If everyone has the same background, expectations, and experiences, inclusion is really easy.
 You don’t have to think about what it will take for people with different backgrounds and experiences to excel.

 “It’s when you actually get diversity in your organization – a mix of gender, a mix of generation, a mix of cultural background – that you begin to ask the fundamental questions about: ‘Are we inclusive?’, ‘Are we being equitable?’, ‘Do people feel like they belong?’, and ‘Can everyone bring their best selves to work?’”